qbarnes/hello-rpm/README.md

 You don't _have_ to add yourself to the `mock` user group.
 If you don't, you'll have to run `mock` below using `sudo`.

 **Before continuing, you'll need to log out and log back in to update your credentials.**

 Clone the "Hello, World" repository:
 ```
 $ git clone git@github.com:qbarnes/hello-rpm.git
 ```

-Change to the `hello-rpm` directory and prep it:
+Change to the `hello-rpm` directory and prep it for building the RPMs:
 ```
 $ cd hello-rpm
 $ sudo yum-builddep -y SPECS/hello.spec